scboesch/vue-amplify-cdk-template/README.md

 - [x] Add support for CDK resoruces and ensure those resources can be accessed from the Amplify stack.
 - [x] Pass SQS URL to lambda function via env parameters.
 - [x] Create a CDK lambda function that monitors the SQS queue.
-- [ ] Enqueue into a stack's exposed SQS queue.
-Currently, you don't know how to export the queueURL to use it.
+- [x] Call a lambda function exposed by a stack.
+Have processQueueFunction call HelloCdkStack.HelloWorldFunction
-- [ ] Call a lambda function exposed by a stack.
+- [ ] Figure out how to log events from stack lambda functions back to the local console.
 - [ ] Be able to build GUIs that can call lambda functions and sqs queues exposed by stacks.

 Functions in the Amplify stack can be streamed back to the console.
 Functions in other stacks, will not return logs.